 If you’re unsure about whether something you’ve said in your description follows the provisions in the act, feel free to reach out to your broker or another mentor for clarification.
 In this case, it’s better to be safe than sorry.

-The last step of writing a listing description is to craft an effective call to action.
+The last step of writing real estate listing descriptions is to craft an effective call to action.
 A call to action is an invitation for the reader to take the next step.
 It’s used often in marketing and advertising to sell products.

-However, in real estate, rather than trying to convince people to make an offer on the home directly, your best course of action will likely be to try and encourage the reader to schedule a showing.
+However, in real estate copy, rather than trying to convince people to make an offer on the home directly, your best course of action will likely be to try and encourage the reader to schedule a showing.

 - Use phrases such as “must sell,” “urgent sale,” or “price reduced for a quick sale” to create a sense of urgency.

 - Offer incentives such as a free warranty, bonus room, or appliance.
 This will help create an atmosphere of urgency as the buyers may feel that the deal is too good to be true, and someone else might snatch it before them.